 You may adjust the investment allocation twice per calendar year or if you change the beneficiary.
 All of your accounts for the same beneficiary in CollegeAmerica, Invest529 and CollegeWealth will be aggregated, so after two investment changes are made in any of these accounts, subsequent changes will be treated as withdrawals.
 You can make changes in more than one account for the same beneficiary as long as you adjust all accounts at the same time.

 Yes, but check with your tax advisor about your specific situation.
 In most cases, it’s pretty simple to transfer assets from a Coverdell ESA or proceeds from qualified U.S. savings bonds into a 529 savings plan account without tax consequences.

 Yes.
-If you want to transfer 529 savings plan assets into CollegeAmerica, your financial advisor can assist you.
+If you want to transfer 529 savings plan assets into CollegeAmerica, your financial professional can assist you.
 You'll need to complete transfer forms provided by one or both plans.

 Yes, including specialized training, such as medical or law school, or other graduate programs at eligible institutions.

 Yes!
 There's no minimum level of study required.
 For withdrawals for room and board to be allowed, the student has to be enrolled on at least a half-time basis.